Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 Option is determined in milliseconds.
 The default value is 5000ms.

-The `tst path/to/dir testRoutineTimeOut:60000` command will give each test a routine without explicitly set` timeOut` minutes to execute it.
+The `tst path/to/dir testRoutineTimeOut:60000` command gives each test routine without explicitly setting `timeOut` one minute to complete it.

 ##### Run option `concurrent`